NCAR/rda-apps-clients/test/README.md

 # Test

-This directory contains test code and/or sample scripts.
-They should verify functionality and provide examples on how to use the software.
+This directory contains test code and/or sample scripts, which verify functionality and provide examples on how to use the software.